MarcusWolschon/osmeditor4android/markdown/en/Main map display.md

 ####  ![](../images/unlocked.png) unlocked
 In this mode you can add and change the geometry and tags of OpenStreetMap data. *You will still need to zoom in till editing is enabled.*

+If a small "T" is displayed on the lock icon you are in "Tag editing only" mode and will not be able to create new objects of change geometries.
+A long press on the icon will switch to the normal editing mode.

 The lock icon will always be located in the upper left corner of your devices screen.
 The placement of the following controls will depend on the size, orientation and age of your device, and may be in the top or bottom bar, or in a menu.

 ### Map and Data display